 It’s easy to watch NFL games if you have cable or another pay TV package.
 But what if you’ve cut the cord or simply want to watch NFL games online — for free, ideally?

 You can head to NFL.com to look up the NFL game schedule throughout the season and the playoffs, leading up to the 2020 Super Bowl (Sunday, February 2, on Fox).
-Or just browse the list of NFL games below.

 Sunday afternoon NFL games are generally broadcast on CBS and Fox stations during the regular season around the country, though which games are on your local TV channels depend on where you live.
 Generally speaking, you’ll always get the broadcast for your local team(s), along with one or more games that TV executives have determined are of interest to the most viewers.